muskan64star/muskan64star/README.md

 - 🔭 I’m currently working on Web development
 - 🌱 I’m currently pursuing my Int.
-M. tech in specialization of Artificial Intelligence rom VIT(Vellore Institute of Technology - Bhopal).
+M. tech in specialization of Artificial Intelligence from VIT(Vellore Institute of Technology - Bhopal).
 - 👯 I’m looking to collaborate on ML projects.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/muskan-gautam-19b62122a/)